-You work with equipment and facilities as good as – or better – than those you'll find in industry.
+So you'll be able to work with equipment and learn in environments as good as – or better – than those you'll find in industry.

-In 2015 we invested £6m in a Maths Hub and a new home for the internationally renowned Materials and Engineering Research Institute.
+£6m invested in a new Maths Hub and a new home for the internationally renowned Materials and Engineering Research Institute.

 We are proud of our long-standing relationship with Sheffield Hallam.
 As a select PlayStation®First partner we offer unique access to PlayStation® technology and game production support so that students acquire industry relevant skills.